CrateTools/comfyui-preview-video-monitor/README.md

 🖱️ Smart Interactive Controls - Zoom with mouse wheel, pan with right-click drag, and instant fit modes (Fit, Width, Height, 1:1)

-🧠 Your generation runs can be stored and re-visited instantly without delay and re-runs or re-prompting.
-You can store as many generations as you like in your session, and display them instantly with a click.
+🧠 Your generations can be stored during your creative process and re-visited instantly.
+You can store as many as you need in your session and cycle through versions.

 🎯 Enhanced Visual Experience - real-time frame counter with custom numbering, resolution display, and multi-monitor support